ram12ka4/dsa_machine_learning/Welcome file.md

 This is my first blog to write about machine learning.
 One question that is being popped up in my mind Why I have chosen this topic.
 I might have chosen simple one.

-This topic covers basic  data structure and algorithm related topics.
+This topic covers basic  data structure and algorithm.
 That I am going to cover.
 So, let us dive deep into the topic without wasting our time.

 # Files